MISP/misp-website/content/support.md

 Generally speaking, this is not intended to be a primary support venue.
 (Those would be [MISP/Support Gitter room]() and the issue tracker.)
 Rather, these are primarily intended to be a way to more widely disseminate news related to MISP.
-If you use Twitter, you may find it convenient to follow the MISP Project there as a way of receiving MISP news.
+If you use Twitter, you may find it convenient to follow the MISP Project there as a way of receiving MISP

+## Email

+Please use the previously mentioned channels if you need technical support.

+If you have any other enquiries or are willing to contribute or support the project, don't hesitate to contact the team at [info@misp-project.org](mailto:info@misp-project.org).